Chiropractic Blog Problem Solved

-Being a regular blogger presents you as a thought leader in your community.
+Being a regular blogger presents you as a thought leader.
 Which can lead to interviews and other types of free publicity for you and your practice.

 7. Because Your Competitors Won't

-In the grand scope of things, a chiropractic website is a small thing.
-Especially compared to the size and traffic of an Amazon, Wikipedia or eBay.
+In the grand scope of things, a chiropractic website with a blog is a small thing.
+Especially compared to the size and traffic afforded an Amazon, Wikipedia or eBay.
 One way to outshine other local chiropractors and dominate your new patient drawing area is to blog regularly.

 How regularly?
 Daily is probably out of the question.
 Weekly might be possible.
 Twice monthly is probably sufficient.
 Especially if you plan your content calendar in advance and get some help with writing.

 Too much work?

 That's what your competitors are thinking.
-Let them think that.
+Let them.
 Meanwhile, you're eating their lunch and making a ruckus!

 101 Chiropractic Blog Post Topic Ideas

-Here's the list of promised blog topics.
-Some are distinctly chiropractic-centric.
-Others have a more general natural health slant.
-A mix will engage your audience and keep them interested:
+Here's the list of promised blog topics and ideas.
+Some are distinctly chiropractic-centered.
+Other suggested topics have more of a natural health slant.
+A mix is sure to engage your audience and keep them interested:

 1. Are all patients adjusted the same way?